 Dental veneers and overlays are not quite the same, but they can both have amazing results.

 Whether your teeth are chipped, yellow, slightly crooked, or just a bit stained, it’s never too late to start dreaming of a picture perfect smile.
 Modern cosmetic dentistry offers many different methods to recover your flawless pearly whites – but which one is the best one for you?
-If you’re having trouble deciding between crowns, dental overlays, or dental veneers in Westminster, MD, then we are here to help.
+If you’re having trouble deciding between dental crowns, dental overlays, or dental veneers in Westminster, MD, then we are here to help.

 Dental Veneers Versus Overlays for Your Teeth: What Are They Exactly?